 Read my Autumn in Kew Gardens post to find the best places to see autumn leaves in the Gardens.

-Summer Exhibitions at Kew Gardens
+Summer in Kew Gardens London

 Rose Garden